kamariana/ux-nano-degree/notes.md

 *The following graphic is some output from an affinity-mapping and dot-voting workshop.
 Everyone was allowed to place at most one of each dot.
 Use the graphic to answer the questions below.*

 **Note:** *You'll also often see dot voting referred to as* **dotmocracy** *(this is just another word for exactly the same proce*

+---

+## UX vs UI vs UX/UI

+We're crossing an important boundary at this stage.
+Up until now, we've been building an understanding, making key decisions about our design strategy, and trying to figure out which features are most valuable to our users.
+We've been talking about our product in an abstract way that might not even be software.

+In other words, we've been focusing on the **User Experience (UX)** of our product.
+UX is a critical skill to build as a designer.
+It focuses on answering the "why" of building a specific product.
+Mastery of UX skills will yield high impact on the products you ship.

+But now we'll be focusing on the "what".
+The **User Interface (UI)** is how we'll solve the problems we know we need based on our UX research.
+The UI we're describing assumes we're building a digital software product.
+It focuses on layouts, pixels, and user flows.

+UI is also important to building successful products, as without it users will not enjoy what you build.

+In practice as a designer, you'll often find yourself gravitating towards UX **or** UI depending on your skills, interest, and your team's needs.
+However, in many companies, you'll find these roles are blurred together into a UX/UI designer who is responsible for the total user experience.

+## Building Understanding - VIP

+### Research Basics

+You got some underlying knowledge in primary research techniques from the first course in this Nanodegree.
+But to make sure the ideas are fresh in your mind, let's do a quick refresher on some basic research principles.

+1. **Defining assumptions** (Build and understanding about our users without baise)
+   1. Assume you know nothing
+   2. list what you think you know and find data to support these assertions
+   3. share your list with colleagues, friends, or customers
+2. **Defining Objectives** (why are we designing?)
+   1. Set project goals by asking questions
+      1. Are we trying to increase:
+         1. revenue?
+         2. adoption?
+         3. engagement?
+3. Secondary research (usually does not answer the questions why things are the way they are)
+   1. online searches
+   2. industry or academic publications
+   3. public dataset analysis
+4. **Primary research** (usually says the way things are)
+   1. Qualitative methods
+      1. Interview and Ethnography
+      2. Observation contextual Inquiry
+   2. Quantitative methods
+      1. Surveys
+      2. Interaction tracking and analytics

+Asking good questions

+6w's - why, where, what, when, who, how

+example, when was the last time you .........?

+### Active Listening - Writing Research as Atomic Nuggets

+The term [Atomic Unit](https://medium.com/@tsharon/the-atomic-unit-of-a-research-insight-7bf13ec8fabe) (with regard to design) was coined by WeWork's design team while building a research tool called Polaris.
+Ultimately as you're conducting research you'll want to be actively listening for these nuggets of knowledge.

+As you're exploring your research, you can write **Active Listening** notes to capture these nuggets.
+These are post-it notes that contain just enough text to communicate a little bit of knowledge.
+These notes can include:

+- User Quotes
+  - Important things a respondent sayd
+  - Things to look for:
+    - Pains and frustrations
+    - Wishes and desires
+    - Delights and joys
+  - Paraphrase but keep the essence
+- Facts and Desktop Findings
+  - Statistics, Tools, or features of competitors
+  - Examples
+    - In 2018 ontime arrival rate was 88.3%
+    - 2 out 1,000 bags are lost
+    - flight delay alerts in flightaware.com (a competitor is doing to see)
+- Observations and AHA moments of inspiration (anything that stands out as important)
+  - Anything that stands out as interesting
+  - Your interpretations of patterns and trends
+  - Examples
+    - Respondent seemed happy and that the airline gave them a shopping allowance after lost bag
+    - Behavior didn't change after missing two flights

+Example of user quotes

+- "Yeah - I'll NEVER fly that airline again after a 2 hour delay like that"
+- "We really have no choice... all airlines are terrible"
+- "I missed my flight...
+I didn't expect traffic"